saketl7/10-days-of-TensorFlow/README.md

 Starter pack for beginners: https://colab.research.google.com/drive/18j97Ia-xlEKa9IWqEFt613CF1y4qgxVx

-## Day 3:Building ML Models and Training them
+## Day 3: Building ML Models and Training them
 We have already Learned about Data Preprocessing and Feature Engineering.
 Let's take a Step Ahead and Learn How to actually Build ML Models and Train them.

 To start with here are some basic types of ML problems and some Resources: